AugustinaCodes/odin-rock-paper-scissors/README.md

 ## The Odin Project - Rock Paper Scissors Game

-This project is done as part of The Oding Project curicculum.
+This project is done as part of The Odin Project curicculum.

-The Rock, Paper, Scissors game demonstrates bascis understanding of JavaScript functions.
+The Rock, Paper, Scissors game demonstrates basic understanding of JavaScript functions.

 ### To Run